shan-weiqiang/shan-weiqiang.github.io/_drafts/json.md

 tags: [programming]
 ---

-I talked about types in [Type systems: Part I](https://shan-weiqiang.github.io/2024/07/14/understanding-types.html), and discussed Google Protobuffers in [Type systems: Part II Protobuf Reflection](https://shan-weiqiang.github.io/2025/06/14/protobuf-reflection.html).
-Today I go deeper into another type, the most common one, json.
-Json is **inherently** dynamic, even though there are both dynamic and static interpreters.
+We talked about types in [Type systems: Part I](https://shan-weiqiang.github.io/2024/07/14/understanding-types.html), and discussed Google Protobuffers in [Type systems: Part II Protobuf Reflection](https://shan-weiqiang.github.io/2025/06/14/protobuf-reflection.html).
+First we have to be clear about following concepts:

+- json itself is a kind of *data format*, NOT type system.
+To operate on json, we need a *type system*, which is the program to operate json data.
+This program might be a dynamic typing system, like `nolmann::json` or static typing system, for example a program that can only parse data that are of specific json format.

 * toc
 {:toc}